Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 Who should skip

-• Very short hair that prefers a clipped iron
+• Very short hair that’s easier to style with a clipped iron

-• Users who want preset programs or a lower fixed temperature
+• Anyone who wants preset programs or a lower fixed-temperature approach

 Pros and cons